sparkflows/sparkflows-docs/docs/installation-upgrading/installation/mac-install.rst

 If Fire would be connected to an Apache Spark Cluster::

-  - Spark 1.6+ is needed on the cluster
+  - Spark 1.6+ or Spark 2.X is needed on the cluster
   - Fire has to be installed on an Edge node of the Spark Cluster